Ray: Alright, the combatants are set. Let’s settle this debate once and for all.

 Jack crawled away towards the cover of a building and immediately set to work.
 First, he patched up his wound as best he could.
 That little sucker had one serious kick and, even when he used his best medicinal techniques, he still felt the sting of the hand cannon.
 After that, he reached into his hammerspace pockets and dug out what looked like an oversized hypodermic needle filled with a fluorescent blue liquid.
 Taking a deep breath and bracing himself, he jammed the needle into his opposite arm and pumped its contents into his bloodstream, restoring his EVE.
 It hurt, but it was necessary if he wanted any hope of surviving this battle.

 Elsewhere, Booker was scouring the area for anything that could prove useful.
 It came in the form of a phial filled with bright-blue liquid that had an unnatural glow to it.
 Salts…YES!
 He had been overusing it a bit and needed all the aid he could get.
 Seizing the bottle, he uncorked it, and consumed its contents.
 After draining the bottle in seconds, he felt a newfound strength return to him: an itch to get his vigors working again.
 For a little more precaution, he patched up what wounds he had received.

 Booker fixed the butt of his carbine to his shoulder and slowly emerged from the alleyway he landed in.
 His eyes landed on the trail of blood.
-Guy was stupid enough not to leave a trail?
+Guy was stupid enough to not cover his tracks?